Round 8 Brands Hatch GP

 The opening win came with a battling performance from fourth on the grid in the rescheduled Snetterton race, while the next two were unstoppable lights-to-flag wins, with Tom lowering the circuit lap record as he stormed to victory.

-While early contact in the fourth and final race of a busy weekend led to a disappointing seventh place finish, Tom is delighted with how the weekend panned out - particularly as he celebrated his 24th birthday on Saturday.
+While early contact in the fourth and final race of a busy weekend led to a disappointing seventh-place finish, Tom is delighted with how the weekend panned out - particularly as he celebrated his 24th birthday on Saturday.
+I have to say these cars and Mountain Bikes are very expensive.

-Tom: "It’s been an incredible weekend, to celebrate my birthday and take three race wins is unbelievable.
-Rob and the team gave me a fantastic car all weekend, the relentless hard work is paying off and I’m delighted to reward them with some more victories."
+Tom: "It is been an incredible weekend, to celebrate my birthday and take three race wins is unbelievable.
+Rob and the team gave me a fantastic car all weekend, the relentless hard work is paying off and I am delighted to reward them with some more victories."

 A full press release on the weekend, courtesy of Simon Paice Media, can be found here: http://us4.campaign-archive2.com/…